 - Excludes DSMT services from Part B cost-sharing and deductible requirements.

 - Permits physicians and qualified non-physician practitioners who are not directly involved in managing an individual's diabetes to refer them for DSMT services.
-An example would be a specialist treating a comorbidity like gangrene or vision loss, or an emergency room doctor.
+Examples include podiatrists, specialists treating a comorbidity like gangrene or vision loss, or an emergency room doctor.

-- Revises the Medicare Benefit Policy Manual to allow DSMT services to be furnished in a community-based location.
+- Revises the Medicare Benefit Policy Manual to allow DSMT services to be provided in a community-based location.

 - Establishes a 2-year demonstration of virtual DSMT, potentially paving the way for future Medicare coverage of virtual DSMT services.